awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_espressif.md

 ### Configure the FreeRTOS demo applications<a name="config-demos"></a>

 1. If you are running macOS or Linux, open a terminal prompt\.
-If you are running Windows, open mingw32\.exe\.
+If you are running Windows, open mingw32\.exe\. \([MinGW ](https://sourceforge.net/projects/mingw-w64/files/) is a minimalist development environment for native Microsoft Windows applications\.\)

 1. To verify that you have Python 2\.7\.10 or later installed, run python \-\-version\.
 The version installed is displayed\.
 If you do not have Python 2\.7\.10 or later installed, you can install it from the [Python website](https://www.python.org/downloads/)\.